-Proposals shall be organized into the sections identified below.
+Proposals should be organized into the sections identified below.
 The content of each section is detailed in the following pages.
 It is strongly suggested that offerors use the same numbers for the following content that are used in the RFP.

 - Signed Authentication of Proposal and Statement of Non-Collusion and Non-Conflict of Interest Form

 - Transmittal Letter

 - Executive Summary and Proposal Overview

-- Criteria 1 Offeror Qualifications
+- Criteria 1 Offeror Qualifications and Experience

-- Criteria 2 Services Defined
+- Criteria 2 Offeror Approach and Schedule

 - Criteria 3 Financial Proposal

-- Criteria 4 Evidence of Successful Performance and Implementation Schedule

-- Criteria 5 Other Additional Information
+- Criteria 4 Additional Information